open-energy-transition/open-tyndp-workshops/README.md

 ## Usage

+To follow and explore the series of hands-on workshops, you can visit the deployed [workshop page](https://open-energy-transition.github.io/open-tyndp-workshops/intro.html).
+There, you can also simply launch each notebook in a google colab notebook environment.
+Alternatively, you can also build and explore the Open-TYNDP Workshops book locally.

 ### Building the book

-If you'd like to develop and/or build the Open-TYNDP Workshops book, you should:
+If you'd like to develop and/or build the Open-TYNDP Workshops book locally, you should:

 1. Clone this repository
-2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+2. Install the environment by running `conda env create -f environment.yaml`
+3. Activate the environment by running `conda activate open-tyndp-workshops`
 3. (Optional) Edit the books source files located in the `open-tyndp-workshops/` directory
 4. Run `jupyter-book clean open-tyndp-workshops/` to remove any existing builds
 5. Run `jupyter-book build open-tyndp-workshops/`